Jane Latham, BEM, Development Director, UCAN Productions

 Jane Latham was awarded a Winston Churchill Travel Fellowship in February 2012.
 This Fellowship enabled Jane to travel to the USA and research organisations that support blind and partially sighted young people and to build links between UCAN members and young people in America.
 Over 1000 people applied and only about 100 were awarded a travel bursary.

-In November 2012 Jane was also made an Honorary Associate of Cardiff University, School of Optometry and Vision Sciences because of all the work with the students and UCAN Productions.
+In November 2012 Jane was also made an Honorary Associate of Cardiff University, School of Optometry and Vision Sciences for the work with the students and UCAN Productions.
+In the 2019 New Years Honours list, Jane was awarded a British Empire Medal for her work with blind and partially sighted children and young people in Wales.

 Bernard (Bernie) Latham, Artistic Director, UCAN Productions